706f6c6c7578/oc/README.md

 oc_guard_server.go uses [minicrypt](https://github.com/706f6c6c7578/minicrypt) to decrypt incoming data, prior it sends it to middlemen.
 The accepted message size for a Guard is limited to 42 KB.
 A new -h (hide server response) parameter was  added to oc_client.go, so that
-users with a live system like Tails can hide the data travelling paths.
+users can hide the server response.

 ## oc_email_server.go